cloudfoundry/bosh/blobstore_client/README.md

   S3 Access Key
 * `secret_access_key` (optional, if not present, the blobstore client operates in read only mode) S3 Secret Access Key
+* `endpoint` (optional, if not present, the blobstore client uses 'https://s3.amazonaws.com') Blobstore endpoint

 ### Atmos